cocomonksky/coco_fish/README.md

 on client there are include 3 feature....
-- One Weapon on shoulder
+- One Weapon on shoulder credit for BGS WEAPON LIMIT
-- mercy kill on dying animal
+- mercy kill on dying animal Creadit For Outsider VORP HUNT
-- side saddle
+- side saddle Credit for Pers side saddle